 Heidi currently lives in Brisbane, on Jagera and Turrbal Country.
 She holds undergraduate qualifications in geography, environmental conservation, government and operations management, as well as post-graduate qualifications in international relations.
 Heidi is a fellow of the Royal Society of Arts, Manufacturing and Commerce (RSA) and currently chairs the Aviation/Aerospace Australia GreenSkies Committee, recently stepping down as chair of the Sustainable Aviation Fuel Alliance for ANZ to join the Board of Directors for Bioenergy Australia.

-Executive General Manager, Governance and Sustainability, Brisbane Airport Corporation
+Sustainability Manager, Brisbane Airport Corporation

 Chief Executive Officer, LanzaJet